What is an EWS1 Survey?

 Who can arrange an EWS1 survey?

-Only the building owner can arrange a fire safety assessment and EWS1 certificate – you can’t initiate the procedure if you are a leaseholder and valuers and lenders cannot do so either.
+Only the building owner can arrange a fire safety assessment and EWS1 certificate – you can’t initiate the procedure if you are a Leaseholder and valuers and lenders cannot do so either.
 It is the owner’s duty to ensure that the building has an up-to-date Fire Risk Assessment.
 If your building has an EWS1 certificate, you should be able to get a copy from the owner.

 Do I need an EWS1 survey?